vicanso/koa-static-serve/README.md

 - `dotfiles` dot file access permission, it can be 'allow', 'deny', 'ignore'.
 Default is 'ignore'

-- `denyQuerystring` deny query string, default is false
+- `denyQuerystring` deny query string, default is `false`.
+If using a http cache server(varnish) for the static files, query string should be denied.

+- `charset` default content charset

 ## License